LittleWalter/up/README.md

 $ bats up-completion_test.bats # Test the `_up` function for Bash completions
 ```

-## 🐞 Known Issues

-There may be skill-related limitations: I’m not a Bash scripting expert.

-* No color support for tab completion list
-    * I could not get Zsh to use `LS_COLORS` via `zstyle` settings.
-* Tab completion list not in order of `PWD`
-    * There’s no guarantee of the completion list order.

-## ✅ TODOs and 💡Future Ideas

-Possible ideas to work on.

-- [x] Refactor `up.bash` to make it more readable and maintainable.
-    * More refinements later.
-- [ ] Add `bats` tests for `up.bash` related to regex flags.
-- [ ] Add more styling examples in this `README.md`, e.g., Dracula, gruvbox.
-- [ ] Write a fish-compatible version.
-    * I'm not using [fish](https://fishshell.com/) as my primary shell.
-- [ ] Write a binary version of `up.bash` in a language like Go or Rust for universal shell compatibility.
-(Better idea?)
-    * Only completion scripts for target shells would need to be created.

 ## 🤝 Contributing

 Contributions and suggestions are welcome!